tanzir71/hubroute/SECURITY.md

 ## Rotate Keys and Credentials

 1. Copy `.env.example` to `.env` and keep `.env` private.
-2. Change all seeded account passwords after first deployment, including the public demo account `pickuphub@hubroute.local` / `hub1234`.
+2. Change all seeded account passwords after first deployment, including public demo accounts such as `pickuphub@hubroute.local`, `sortation@hubroute.local`, `ctghub@hubroute.local`, and `savarhub@hubroute.local`.
 3. If `.env` is exposed, replace it, rotate all account passwords, and move `DATA_DIR` outside `public_html`.
 4. If the SQLite database is exposed, treat all parcel/customer data as compromised and rotate user passwords.

 ## Demo Account Exposure

-The landing page and login screen deliberately show a demo hub operator account for first-run evaluation.
-Treat it as non-production scaffolding: rotate it, disable it, or replace seeded users before handling real parcel/customer data.
+The landing page and browser demo deliberately show demo hub operator accounts for first-run evaluation.
+Treat them as non-production scaffolding: rotate them, disable them, or replace seeded users before handling real parcel/customer data.

 ## Logging